-The larva was hanging on to a leaf and simultaneously hooked onto its twig-like bag from the inside with its tiny prolegs—3 on the thorax, 5 on the abdomen.
-Made of silk and materials from the insect’s habitat (leaves, tiny wood sticks, soil), the case is light, soft, but tough and provides superb camouflage—I was extremely lucky to spot it.
+The larva was simultaneously hanging on to a leaf and hooked onto its twig-like bag from the inside thanks to its tiny prolegs—3 on the thorax, 5 on the abdomen.
+Made of silk and materials from the insect’s habitat (e.g. leaves, tiny wood sticks, soil), the case is light, soft, but tough and provides superb camouflage—I was extremely lucky to spot it.

-The larva starts building its bag immediately after hatching and more silk is spun and added to its front as the insect grows in size (bag moth caterpillars go through a single metamorphosis to become moth).
+The larva starts building its protective bag immediately after hatching and more silk is spun and added to its front as the insect grows in size (bag moth caterpillars indeed only go through a single metamorphosis to become moth).
 Bags can reach up to 8cm in length.
-The caterpillar never abandons its protective bag, which it drags along like a snail pulls its shell.
+The caterpillar never abandons its bag, which it drags along like a snail pulls its shell.

 During periods of inactivity, the larva generally closes the front of its bag tighly from the inside, but sometimes keeps it open as if to ventilate it.

 Despite being blind, the larva is impressively agile and can climb branches with ease using its head, whiskers and prolegs to touch and feel its environment.
 As it moves, the insect leaves a silk trail behind, which helps it stabilize, twist and turn, and keeps it from falling off, somewhat like a spider.

 Naturally, bag moth caterpillars find smooth surfaces rather unappealing because there is no grip!

 Once ready to pupate, the larva seals its bag and what follows is awkward—more or less depending on the sex and the species.